Doge-is-Dope/AndroidJetpack/Lifecycles/README.md

 ### Activity Lifecycle States
-- Created
-- Started
+- Resumed: Visible & has Focus
-- Resumed
+- Started: Visible
-- Destroyed
+- Created: Not Visible
-- Initialized
+- Initialized | Destroyed

 ### Activity Lifecycle Callbacks
-- onCreate
+- onCreate: The activity is created but not visible yet.
+Only called once.
+- onRestart: This is being called when the activity has already been created
-- onStart: The activity is visible
+- onStart: The activity is visible but doesn't have focus yet
 - onResume: The activity is visible and gains focus
+- onPause: The activity is visible and loses focus
+- onStop: The activity doesn't have focus (data is permanently saved)
 - onDestroy: The activity is shutdown and can be garbage collected

-- onPause: The activity is visible and loses focus
+### Mirroring
+The Activity Lifecycle Callbacks mirror one to another.

+- onCreate - onDestroy
-- onStop
+- onStart - onStop
-- onRestart
+- onResume - onPause

 #### Case 1: Start an Activity